If not for Lucy, there would be no Star Trek

 Lucy

-As Sandra Day O’Connor said, “As society sees what women can do, as women see what women can do, there will be more women out there doing things, and we’ll all be better off for it.”
+Sandra Day O’Connor said, “As society sees what women can do, as women see what women can do, there will be more women out there doing things, and we’ll all be better off for it.”
 Andy Dunn said: “The next hundred years will be referred to as the female takeover.
 And by ‘takeover’ I don’t mean ‘Run for the hills, guys!’
 I mean, ‘Your life will be improved by the ascendance of women.’”

 Roughly 200 years “after” Andy Dunn’s quote, 2266 in Star Trek years and 1966 on earth, the USS Enterprise embarked on a mission “to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no (hu)man has gone before.”
-Gene Roddenberry the creator of Star Trek wanted to show humans and aliens working together, solving problems brought about by war, authoritarianism, imperialism, class warfare, economics, racism, religion, human rights, and technology.
+Gene Roddenberry the creator of Star Trek wanted to show humans and aliens working together, solving problems brought about by war, authoritarianism, class warfare, economics, racism, religion, human rights, and technology.
 All while practicing altruistic values.

 Share the Post: